Covid 19 coronavirus: First New Zealand death - children had also recently lost father

-The children of the woman who is the first person to die of coronavirus in New Zealand also lost their father last year.
+The children of New Zealand's first coronavirus death also lost their father last year.

 Anne Guenole, in her 70s, has been identified as the first Covid-19 related death in this country.